 Rasboras are not picky about food, so any kind of food is suitable for them, but their diet should be varied.
 In nature, this species feeds on insects, larvae, and worms, so that the inhabitants of the aquarium are also happy to eat live food.

 Rasbora can also be given dry and frozen food.
-But it should be poured into the aquarium in small portions so that the fish have time to eat it until it settles to the bottom.
-Thanks to frozen food, they improve their color, and they also become more active.
+The feed should be poured into the aquarium in small portions so that the fish have time to eat it until it settles to the bottom.
+Frozen food helps in improving their color and they become more active.

 You can feed the fish with plant foods, namely:

 - scalded lettuce;